jonhjelm/docs-and-training/tutorials/services/python_sync_calculator.md

 Congratulations!
 You successfully deployed a synchronous webservice locally and extended it by a new webmethod.

-If you want to, you can now deploy the service on the CloudFlow platform and afterwards integrate it into a workflow.
+If you want to, you can now deploy the service on the SemWES platform and afterwards integrate it into a workflow.
 Head over to the [deployment manual](../../service_implementation/deployment_automated.md)